Archika10/Hopsotal-Database-Management-System/README.md

 To use these functions, simply call them with a list of SQL queries as arguments.
 For example, to create a new table in the database:

 '''
-from helper import DatabaseHelper

-# Initialize the database helper object
-db = DatabaseHelper()

-# Define the SQL query to create the new table
-query = "CREATE TABLE new_table (id SERIAL PRIMARY KEY, name VARCHAR(50));"
+from helper import DatabaseHelper db = DatabaseHelper() query = "CREATE TABLE new_table (id SERIAL PRIMARY KEY, name VARCHAR(50));" db.create_data_table([query])

-# Call the create_data_table function with the query
-db.create_data_table([query])
 '''